Andre Wisdom: England under-21s

 Wisdom was named in a 27-man England Under-21 squad by manager Stuart Pearce in September 2011 for the 2013 UEFA European Under-21 Championship qualification match versus Azerbaijan Under-21s and the friendly match versus Israel Under-21s.
-He was joined in the squad by fellow Reds Jonjo Shelvey, Jon Flanagan, Martin Kelly and Jordan Henderson and made his debut at right-back versus Israel in a 4–1 victory, despite failing to have featured for Liverpool at a senior level.
+He made his debut at right back against Israel in a 4–1 victory, despite failing to have featured for Liverpool at a senior level.
 He returned to the squad a year later for the crucial Play-off games versus Serbia but withdrew after sustaining a shoulder injury.
 Wisdom was appointed as captain of the England U21 side in 2013, however in his first game in the role, a qualifier against Finland, he was sent off the pitch with a straight red card after kicking an opponent intentionally.
 After the completion of a four-match suspension, Wisdom did not return to the squad.

 Personal life

 In June 2020, Wisdom was taken to hospital after being stabbed in an "unprovoked assault and robbery" while visiting relatives in Toxteth, Liverpool.
+He has stated that he never fully recovered from his injuries and still feels pain to this day, attributing the premature decline in his career to the attack, which caused nerve damage on his left side.

+As of September 2025, Wisdom is undertaking his UEFA B coaching license at Liverpool's Kirkby Academy.

+Aside from his football career, Wisdom maintains a property portfolio, owning several houses around Liverpool that he rents to Liverpool F.C. as accommodation for their younger players; his former tenants include his successor at right back Trent Alexander-Arnold.